Connecting communities on the Northumberland Line

 Five schools along the rail corridor benefitted from the additional resources.

-The schools were extremely excited to receive the wood chippings and other re-cycled items, which not only saved them money but became the subject for many subsequent projects.
+The schools were extremely excited to receive the wood chippings and other recycled items, which not only saved them money but became the subject of many subsequent projects.
 For example, a pupil from The Dales School for children with special educational needs spent the afternoon helping to distribute the wood chips (pictured left).

 Teams from Ground Control, with MSI and Seaton Sluice School, satisfied faces all around after a successful ‘drop off’ of chippings